A Message to Our Customers During COVID-19

 Our customers’ ease of mind is important to us and we want to provide you some information and guidelines that are available on Centers for Disease Control and Prevention (CDC).

-The answer to the question above; “Am I at risk of catching the new coronavirus from a package I receive from China?” was "almost certainly no, according to the Centers for Disease Control and Prevention.
-"Because of poor survivability of these coronaviruses on surfaces, there is likely very low risk of spread from products or packaging that are shipped over a period of days or weeks at ambient temperatures, "the CDC concludes in its Q&A. Infectious disease specialists we spoke with were even more definitive.
+The answer to the question above; “Am I at risk of catching the new coronavirus from a package I receive?” was "almost certainly no, according to the Centers for Disease Control and Prevention.
+"Because of poor survivability of the virus on surfaces, there is likely very low risk of spread from products or packaging that are shipped over a period of days or weeks at ambient temperatures, "the CDC concludes in its Q&A. Infectious disease specialists we spoke with were even more definitive.
 "It's not going to be transported on a box, "says Dr. Michael Ison of Northwestern University, who studies viral infections among transplant patients, who have weakened immune systems.
 (NPR)

 "There is no evidence from any previous outbreak that anyone has ever gotten infected from a package," Elizabeth McGraw, director of the Center for Infectious Disease Dynamics at Pennsylvania State University, tells NPR.